Banting Postdoctoral Fellowship

 - brief statement (1 page max) by the proposed supervisor describing the research environment facilities/resources and personnel that will be available to the candidate, and identifying any non-salary financial support that the supervisor will provide (e.g. support for conference travel).

 This year's selection process will consist of the following steps:

-- prior to June 28 all LOIs will be reviewed and ranked (separated according to Tri-Council) at the Faculty level in a process overseen by the Associate Dean Research and Graduate Studies;
+- prior to July 3rd, LOIs will be reviewed and ranked (separated according to Tri-Council) at the Faculty level in a process overseen by the Associate Dean Research and Graduate Studies;

 - an administrative committee will review the rankings and prepare final selection scenarios based on a strategic assessment of institutional priorities;

-- the Faculty Associate Deans of Research and Graduate Studies, together with the Associate Dean of Graduate Awards and Recruitment from SGS will convene on July 22, 2019 to review the scenarios and select the candidates, who will be invited to prepare a full application.
+- the Faculty Associate Deans of Research and Graduate Studies, together with the Associate Dean of Graduate Awards and Recruitment from SGS will convene on the week of July 20, 2020 to review the scenarios and select the candidates, who will be invited to prepare a full application.
 Although we ask the faculties to review and rank all applications, only promising applications determined by the faculties will be discussed at the adjudication meeting;

 Should you have any questions or concerns regarding the pre-selection process of the Banting competition, please contact Niyusha Samadi, Postdoctoral Development Coordinator, by phone at 514-848-2424, ext.
 3156 or by email.